vitality-data-center/development-API/README.md

 # **Data Access API**
 ----
   This API provides the access to the datasets and their metadata stored at the backend.
-Every user should log in and use his/her account to browse and access the datasets available in the data center.
+Every user should log in and uses his/her account to browse and access the datasets available in the data center.

 * **Method:**